-- 1. Strong collaboration among multiple stakeholders with effective coordination: Multi-stakeholder engagement with effective coordination is seen in all the case studies.
-The three cases also demonstrate the importance of involving relevant stakeholders from different parts of government, the private sectors, technical experts, and civil society.
-Although the process of involving stakeholders may be lengthy and complex, it is critical for the successful development and implementation of the project. - 2.
-Developing a good deployment system is crucial.
-All three cases had an emphasis on the development of deployment system. - In India, for both health systems and Aadhaar (the unique ID system), the key requirement were considerable buy-in from state government, plus multiple providers of IT and of health providers, in case of health system. - In Kenya for M-Pesa, it was critical to have participation of vendor networks. - In Serbia, a lot of effort was put into developing the capacity of the staff in charge of the innovation fund, including foreign study trips, hands on training and advice from renowned foreign experts.
-The case study also shows that often it is necessary to enact new laws and create specialized institutions in order to be able to operationalize the plan. - 3.
-The ability to adjust to changes is a key for success.
-All three cases had to adjust as they were being implemented.
-In order to adjust to unexpected changed, putting effective monitoring and evaluation system is critical. - 4.
+• Strong collaboration between multiple stakeholders with effective coordination.
+Multi-stakeholder engagement with effective coordination is seen in all of the case studies.
+The three cases also demonstrate the importance of involving relevant stakeholders from different parts of government, the private sectors, technical experts and civil society.
+While the process of involving stakeholders may be lengthy and complex, it is critical to the successful development and implementation of the project.

+2 Developing a good deployment system is crucial.
+All three cases had an emphasis on the development of a deployment system.

+In India, for both health systems and Aadhaar (the unique ID system), the key requirement was considerable buy-in from the state government, plus multiple providers of IT and health providers in the case of the health system.

+In Kenya for M-Pesa, it was critical to have participation from vendor networks.

+In Serbia, a lot of effort was put into developing the capacity of the staff in charge of the innovation fund, including foreign study trips, hands-on training and advice from renowned foreign experts.
+The case study also shows that it is often necessary to enact new laws and create specialised institutions in order to be able to operationalise the plan.

+• The ability to adjust to changes is a key to success.
+All three cases had to adapt as they were being implemented.
+In order to adapt to unexpected changed, putting an effective monitoring and evaluation system in place is essential.

 Involvement and partnership with private sector.
 The private sector can play a very important role.
-This point was seen clearest in the Kenya M-Pesa case study, where the main driver was Vodafone/Safaricom (International and domestic private sector).
+This point was seen clearest in the Kenya M-Pesa case study, where the main driver was Vodafone/Safaricom (international and domestic private sector).
 This was also the case in India, as the health insurance system required the participation of the private sector to develop the digital platforms to integrate the system.
-The India system also needed the active participation of private doctors, health care facilities, and hospitals part of the system.
+The India system also required the active participation of private doctors, healthcare facilities and hospitals as part of the system.
 In Serbia, the establishment of the Innovation Fund helped reorient public research towards the needs of the private sector in order to increase Serbia's industrial competitiveness, and the private sector was the donor as well as the recipient of new funds.

-5. Adequate financing.
-Securing adequate financing was also critical, particularly for social programs provided by the government such as in India.
-But it is important to note that public (DFID) financing was instrumental even in the case of Vodafone (a large multinational) in the initial development stage.
-Also, it is important to recognize that M-Pesa seems to have been privately financed once its viability was demonstrated.
-Also, its focus changed, and it seems to be privately financed by users who find value in this application.
-In Serbia, the innovation fund required international funding from the EU and the WB as well as from the Serbian government, and co-funding from the private sector for approved projects.
+5 Adequate financing.
+Securing adequate financing was also critical, particularly for social programmes provided by the government, such as in India.
+But it is important to note that public (DFID) financing was instrumental - even in the case of Vodafone (a large multinational) - in the initial development stage.
+Additionally, it is important to recognise that M-Pesa seemed to be privately financed once its viability was demonstrated.
+Furthermore, its focus changed, and it seems to be privately financed by users who find value in this application.
+In Serbia, the innovation fund required international funding from the EU and the WB, as well as from the Serbian government, and co-funding from the private sector for approved projects.

-Role of assessment of alternative pathways
+Role of the assessment of alternative pathways

 Minimal assessment of alternative pathways was evident in the three case studies, although there appears to have been some in the India case.
-Also, there was a significant effort to learn from best practices from other countries in setting up the Serbia Innovation Fund.
+In addition, there was significant effort to learn from best practices from other countries when setting up the Serbia Innovation Fund.

-It should be noted that assessing alternative pathways is generally difficult for any country to do, as there is not easily and readily available system of technological alternative information.
+It should be noted that assessing alternative pathways is generally difficult for any country to do, as there is no readily available system of technological alternative information.